 As professor of educational psychology at Columbia from 1904 to 1940, Thorndike contributed to the development of a more scientifically grounded and efficient type of schooling.
 He emphasized the use of statistics in social science research, chiefly through his handbook, An Introduction to the Theory of Mental and Social Measurements (1904).
 Although Thorndike’s description of the relation between reinforcers and punishers was incomplete, his work in this area would later become a catalyst in further research, such as that of B.F.
 Skinner .

+Thorndike’s thoughts were also incorporated in dictionaries in the 1930s, which he compiled for children and young adults – and were used as a theoretical foundation for the tiring school drill of pupils in the first half of the 20th century, which was misunderstood as pedagogy.
+Thorndike was also the first to study andragogy (adult education) empirically.
 In 1934, the American Association for the Advancement of Science elected Thorndike as the only social scientist to head this professional organization.
 Though he retired in 1939, he worked actively until his death.
 Edward Thornton died on August 9, 1949, aged 74.

 References and Further Reading: